-Rumspringa Break! is a lot like Little Shop of Horrors, Book of Mormon and Sound of Music had some sort of polyamorous lovechild.
+Rumspringa Break! is a lot like if Little Shop of Horrors, Book of Mormon and Sound of Music had some sort of polyamorous lovechild.
 Take two Amish girls determined to see the world before committing to their faith once and for all, add in the gritty city and an illegal weed growing operation, and the result is Rumspringa Break!, a new musical currently playing as part of the Next Stage Theatre Festival.

 It’s their eighteenth birthday, and Hannah (Arinea Hermans) and Ruth (Georgia Bennett), two Amish sisters about to be baptised into the faith, make the controversial decision to embark on their rumspringa.
 While Hannah is excited to see the world, Ruth is less so–but the tables soon turn as they arrive in the fabled Buffalo and have to make it on their own.

 Rumspringa Break! has two major things going for it in particular.
-The first is its cast: Bennett and Hermans as the two hapless sisters are absolute gems, and their affection for each other–as well as their squabbles–is totally believable.
+The first is its cast: Bennett and Hermans as the two hapless sisters are absolute gems, and their affection for each other–as well as their squabbling–is totally believable.
 Hannah’s clear-eyed optimism and thirst for life beyond the Amish world contrasts with Ruth’s more hesitant but kindly nature, resulting in two sweet characters who nonetheless have distinct personalities and dreams.
 Their sisterhood is the bright spot of an otherwise fairly dark tone.

 The second plus is a beautiful score, with plenty for Bennett and Hermans to do with their clear, angelic voices.
 The music is often funny and upbeat, with more than a few Alan Menken-style ‘I want’ songs that feel keyed into characters’ particular motivations.
 These range from lovely and heartfelt–such as “Wherever You Go, I Will Go”, an ode to the sisters’ devotion to one another–to empowering–such as Jamillah Ross’s super fun “21st Century Woman.”
 It’s a lush and lovely score (courtesy of composer Colleen Dauncey) with lyrics that are often whip-smart and damned funny (thanks to lyricist Akiva Romer-Segal).